etam4260/rhud/README.md

 The DRGR Disaster Recovery Grant Reporting System which HUD Exchange uses to supply public data does not have an active API for retrieving information.
-However, there does exist datasets freely available online which can be directly downloadable into R. This package provides the ability to directly get such data.
+However, there does exist data sets freely available online which can be directly downloadable into R. This package provides the ability to directly get such data.

 ## Available Data

-The APIs and datasets which this library interfaces with:
+The APIs and datasets which this library interfaces are listed below.
+The HUD also provide miscellaneous supplemental APIs under them.

 1. HUD User

     -   Crosswalk
     -   Fair Markets Rent
+        -   Small Areas Fair Markets Rent
+        -   List Counties
+        -   List States
+        -   List Small Areas
     -   Income Limits
     -   Comprehensive Housing and Affordability Strategy
+        -   List Counties in State
+        -   List MCDs in State
+        -   List All Cities in State

 2. HUD Exchange